 But there’s another reason people sit down to a meal devoid of meat, dairy and such: taste.
 If you are vegan, you get it.
 If you aren’t, treat yourself to the amazing variety and fresh flavors embodied in plant-based eating.
 Many vegan restaurant owners not only use locally sourced ingredients, but report a diverse clientele, with herbivores and omnivores finding common ground over chicken-less chicken sandwiches and kale salads washed down with cold-pressed juices.

 When on Hilton Head Island, eat like the vegan islanders do.
-True—seafood is the area’s claim to culinary fame.
-But with so many travelers landing here each year to experience a dreamy coastal vacation, there’s a focus on cuisines of all kinds to suit preferences of all kinds.
 These five establishments have solid reputations among the local vegan crowd and consider this your invitation to join them.

 Vegan raves: Pozole rojo soup, acai bowl, buddha bowl